-If a petition contains more than 1500 signatures it will be debated by the full council (this is reduced to 200 signatories or petitioners where the petition relates to a local issue affecting no more than two electoral wards within the Council area) unless it is a petition asking for a senior officer to give evidence at a public meeting.
+If a petition contains more than 1500 signatures, it will be debated by the Full Council.
+This is reduced to 200 signatories or petitioners where the petition relates to a local issue affecting no more than two electoral wards within the Council's area, unless it is a petition asking for a senior officer to give evidence at a public meeting.
 This means that the issue raised in the petition will be discussed at a meeting which all councillors can attend.
-The council will endeavour to consider the petition at is next meeting, although on some occasions this may not be possible and consideration will then take place at the following meeting.
+The Council will endeavour to consider the petition at its next meeting, although on some occasions this may not be possible and consideration will then take place at the next meeting.
 The petition organiser will be given five minutes to present the petition at the meeting and the petition will then be discussed by councillors for a maximum of 15 minutes.
-The council will decide how to respond to the petition at this meeting.
-The may decide to take the action the petition requests, not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter, for example by a relevant committee.
-Where the issue is one on which the council executive (Cabinet) are required to make the final decision, the council will decide whether to make recommendations to inform that decision.
+The Council will decide how to respond to the petition at this meeting.
+They may decide to take the action the petition requests, or not to take the action requested for reasons put forward in the debate, or to commission further investigation into the matter - for example by a relevant committee.
+Where the issue is one on which the Council Executive (Cabinet) are required to make the final decision, the Council will decide whether to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
-This confirmation will also be published on our website.
+This confirmation will also be published on the website.